xjimdim/Shadow-Hunters/README.md

 WARNING: If you want to run this game in Unity editor you need to be a test user in the Facebbok Application so you can take an Access Token from this address https://developers.facebook.com/tools/accesstoken/?app_id=1572529873014800 .
 If you want to do that please contact me (http://m.me/XjiMDim or xjimdim@gmail.com)  and give me your facebook info and I will happily add you as a Test User in the official Facebook Application.

+Runs better with Unity 5.6.3 or beyond (DON'T RUN IT WITH UNITY 2017, because Facebook SDK is not compatible yet) Recommended screen resolution: 1920x1080

 ## Basic Scripts

 | Script Name | Description |